xebialabs/overcast/README.markdown

 * `<CLASSPATH>/overcast.conf`
 * `<CLASSPATH>/overcast.properties`

-**Note: home location takes precedence on project location.** This allows developers to adapt settings to their local setup without changing the project defaults.
+**Note: The home location takes precedence over the project location.** This allows developers to adapt settings to their local setup without changing the project defaults.

-The `overcast.conf` files are now the preferred format, and should be specified in [Typesafe Config HOCON syntax](https://github.com/typesafehub/config#using-hocon-the-json-superset), a more flexible JSON superset that allows comments, substitution, file inclusion and more.
+The `overcast.conf` files are the preferred format.
+Specify them in [Typesafe Config HOCON syntax](https://github.com/typesafehub/config#using-hocon-the-json-superset); this is a flexible JSON superset that allows comments, substitution, file inclusion, and more.

+**Note: The `overcast.properties` format is deprecated, and support for it will be removed in the future.**

-The old-style `overcast.properties` files should have regular Java properties syntax, except that Freemarker templating can be used in these files.
-Environment variables are available as a map inside the **env** variable.
-Example:
+The old-style `overcast.properties` files must have regular Java properties syntax, although you can use Freemarker templating in these files.
+Environment variables are available as a map in the **env** variable.
+For example:

 ```
 some.property=${env.VARIABLE_NAME}
 ```

-**Note: the `overcast.properties` format is now deprecated, and support for this will be removed in future.**

 ##### Common properties
 {my-host-label}.hostname - Hostname.
 If is not set, overcast will try to create host (For Amazon hosts).